ResourcesProject Management

 Gold plating is generally seen as a bad practice because it leads to a host of negative consequences—think project delays, budget overruns, and unrealistic client expectations.
 While the intention might be to exceed expectations, the reality often results in dissatisfaction.
 As noted in the monday.com blog, it’s crucial to stick to the original project scope.

-What does gold plating mean in project management?
+What does the term gold plating mean?

 Add a comment